Challenging Late & Other Fees in Foreclosure

 Property Preservation Costs

-The loan servicer may also assess costs for preserving the value of the property.
-For example, property preservation costs may include fees advanced to:
+The loan servicer may also assess costs for preserving the property's value.
+For example, property preservation costs might include fees the servicer advanced to:

 • winterize the home